Hytuk: History

 The Hytuk Principality was part of a broader network of Circassian feudal entities, including Copa and Kremuk.
 These domains maintained mutual political and economic interests.
-The Copa (or Kopa) region, near modern Slavyansk-na-Kubani, and Kremuk collaborated with Hytuk in trade agreements and military alliances.
+The Copa (or Kopa) region, near modern Slavyansk-na-Kubani, and Kremuk was cooperating with Hytuk in trade agreements and military alliances.

 In 1467, a Genoese aristocrat proposed assembling a military force on the Taman Peninsula, which at that time was part of the Hytuk Principality, to support Nur Devlet against his brother Mengli Giray.
-This plan shows that Hytuk was indirectly involved in the political affairs of Crimea.
-Its control over Matrega gave it significant influence in regional power struggles, making it both a Circassian stronghold and a maritime hub on the Genoese–Circassian frontier.
+The control of Matrega gave Hytuk significant influence in regional power struggles.

 The fall of Matrega in 12 August 1482 marked the end of the Hytuk Principality’s political independence.
-When the fortress was taken by the Ottomans, Genoese authority in the region also disappeared, but the local Circassian princes (Djambek dynasty) remained powerful.
-Zaccaria de Ghisolfi’s letters show that these princes, called the "signori gotici" continued to control parts of Taman and demanded payments to stay allied.
-In the following centuries, the Hytuk population survived under new rulers and their descendants was a part of the Khegayk people maintained the social and territorial traditions from the Hytuk Principality.
+When the fortress was taken by the Ottomans, Genoese authority in the region also disappeared, but the local Circassian princes (Jambek branch) remained to rule the local population.
+Zaccaria de Ghisolfi’s letters show that these princes, called the "signori gotici" continued to control parts of Taman Peninsula and demanded payments to stay allied.
+In the following centuries, the Hytuk population survived and their descendants was a part of the Kheghache people maintained the social and territorial traditions from the Hytuk Principality, thus became its succeeded.

-During the Russo-Circassian War, the remaining Hytuk tribespeople were living among the Natukhajs in small numbers.
+During the Russo-Circassian War, the remaining Hytuk people were living among the Natukhajs in small numbers.
 During the Circassian genocide, as the Natukhaj were exterminated, most of those survivors were killed.
 A small portion of them fled to Turkey, where they were assimilated into Turks or other tribes.